-Multiple Payment Options: Shopify customers can send money in a variety of ways including credit cards, Amazon Pay, Apple Pay, PayPal, and cryptocurrencies.
+Multiple Payment Options: Every website builder plan lets you start selling online immediately with Shopify Payments–no third-party app necessary.
+Shopify customers can send money in a variety of ways, including credit cards, Amazon Pay, Apple Pay, PayPal, and cryptocurrencies.
 For a more efficient check-out process, Shop Pay allows customers to input their shipping and payment information to decrease the number of steps needed to make another purchase.

 Shopify users can select one of the countless third-party payment providers available.
 Customers will be redirected to an outside website when using an external payment provider.
 However, they will be able to pay directly on a user’s website if he or she is using a direct payment provider.
 To bypass fees, Shopify Payments can be used instead.

 Reporting and Analytics: Shopify reports allow users to see important sales, marketing, and customer information.
 Its analytical tools help users determine critical insights about their customers and track recent business activity.
 Shopify users can have a full understanding of how their business is performing with data on total business growth and daily website traffic.